-- Add Oracle 19, 18, 12 or 11.2 client libraries to your operating system library search path such as PATH on Windows or LD_LIBRARY_PATH on Linux.
-On macOS move the files to ~/lib or /usr/local/lib. - If your database is on a remote computer, then download and unzip the client libraries from the free Oracle Instant Client "Basic" or "Basic Light" package for your operating system architecture.
+If your database is on a remote computer, then download and unzip the client libraries from the free Oracle Instant Client "Basic" or "Basic Light" package for your operating system architecture.

-Instant Client on Windows requires an appropriate Microsoft Windows Redistributables.
+Instant Client on Windows requires an appropriate Microsoft Windows Redistributables, see Installing cx_Oracle on Windows.
 On Linux, the libaio (sometimes called libaio1) package is needed.
+Oracle Linux 8 also needs the libnsl package.

-Alternatively use the client libraries already available in a locally installed database such as the free Oracle XE release.
+Alternatively, use the client libraries already available in a locally installed database such as the free Oracle Database Express Edition ("XE") release.

+Version 21 client libraries can connect to Oracle Database 12.1 or greater.
 Version 19, 18 and 12.2 client libraries can connect to Oracle Database 11.2 or greater.
 Version 12.1 client libraries can connect to Oracle Database 10.2 or greater.
 Version 11.2 client libraries can connect to Oracle Database 9.2 or greater.